rolldone/remote-pipeline/note.md

   - Certificate - a PKCS#12 certificate file and optional password, or
   - Docker Host Certificate Authentication credentials.
 - [Pipeline] : Can attach git repo just only git url and fill which branch
-- [Host] : Change all auth information is get from table Credentials with filter [OnProgress]
+- [Host] : Change all auth information is get from table Credentials with filter [Alpha]
 - [Auth] : If open some url, and not login yet, will redirect to login.
-So save the url open before on query url, and after login success back to current url again was try opened [Waiting]
+So save the url open before on query url, and after login success back to current url again was try opened [Alpha]
 - [AdminMenu] : Enable interactive menu on side menu admin [Alpha]
+- [Queue] : Add timezone for nodejs and queue scheduler [Alpha]
+- [Controller] : Add all user_id on all controller request "IMPORTANT" [OnProgress]
+- [Webhook] :Create manage webhook history [OnProgress(70%)]
+- [Webhook] : Create template every webhook [OnProgress(70%)]
 - [Queue] : Add delay and add fix time delay for create new queue from queue [Waiting]
-- [QueueSchedule] : Change workflow queue schedule no need from execution again create as group [Waiting]
-- [QueueRecordDetail] : Improvement message notif success and error pipeline [Waiting]
-- [Controller] : Add all user_id on all controller request "IMPORTANT" [Waiting]
-- [User] : Manage join group share project [Waiting]
-- [Webhook] :Create manage webhook history [Waiting]
-- [Webhook] : Create template every webhook [Waiting]
-- [Pipeline] : Write file use echo with array method without sftp - if possible [Waiting]
-- [UserExperience] : Improvement all experience like validation, user navigation [Waiting]
 - [PipelineItem] : can clone pipeline item [Waiting]
 - [PipelineItem] : can download pipeline item [Waiting]
+- [QueueRecordDetail] : Improvement message notif success and error pipeline [Waiting]
 - [UserExperience] : Improvement all experience like validation, user navigation [OnProgress]

+ ## Phase 3
+- [User] : Manage join group share project [Waiting]

 - [Pipeline] : Create new lib form codemirror for easy compile and usable for other case [Pending]
+- [QueueSchedule] : Change workflow queue schedule no need from execution again create as group [Pending]
+- [Pipeline] : Write file use echo with array method without sftp - if possible [Pending]